foreverfl/vscode/docs/cpp/faq-cpp.md

 ## How do I recreate the IntelliSense database?

 Starting in version 0.12.3 of the extension, there is a command to reset your IntelliSense database.
-Open the Command Palette (`kb(workbench.action.showCommands)`) and choose the **C/C++: Reset IntelliSense Database** command.
+Open the Command Palette (`Ctrl+Shift+P`) and choose the **C/C++: Reset IntelliSense Database** command.

 ## What is the ipch folder?